saranb3/lost-and-found/README.md

 # Team-26.122 — UIUC Lost & Found

-Hey team!
-This is our CS 222 project: a lost & found website for UIUC students where people can post things they've lost (or found) around campus buildings and browse what's out there.
+Hi there!
+Welcome to Lost & Found, a full-stack web app built for UIUC students to report and browse lost items across the UIUC campus buildings.
+Users can post found items, search by location, and reconnect with their belongings through a clean, intuitive platform.

 ## Developers
+- **Mighty Burapachaisri:** Frontend Lead + Post management (item cards)
 - **Man Kwanpracha:** Supabase lead + item detail
 - **Yohali Bopeya:** Reporting lost items button and image upload.
-- **Mighty Burapachaisri:** post management (item cards)
 - **Sommasichukwu Egbuna:**  Browse feed + search/filter

 ## What we're using